JakubZojdzik/madrALO-client/README.md

 # SOK Client

 The SOK Client is a web application that serves as a client for the competition system.
 It provides a user-friendly interface to create challenges, make announcements, solve challenges, and earn points.
 Additionally, it offers features like viewing the ranking list and user submissions.
-The client is built using Vue.js and Vite, making it fast and efficient.
+The client is built using Vue.js and Vite.

 ## Features